I was in a bad spot the other night. I was angry at my children’s behaviors—again. I was yelling—again. I was losing it—again.

 Those women gave coping ideas.
 I know ways to combat anger but being in the midst of it, I couldn’t see the options.
 Those women gave me ideas and encouragement.

-- Rest.
-If you can’t sleep through the night because of your “littles,” take a power nap or just sit for 15 minutes.
+Rest.
+If you don’t get enough sleep through the night because of your littles, take a power nap or just sit for 15 minutes.

-- Exercise.
-It reduces stress and builds up the stuff in our bodies that makes us feel good.
+Exercise.
+It reduces stress and builds up the stuff in our bodies that make us feel good.

-- Journal.
+Journal.
 Get those thoughts OUT of your head.
-Sometimes things are bothering you that you didn’t even know were bothering you until you have it written down.
+Sometimes things that overwhelm you are things you didn’t even know were bothering you until you have them written down.
 Also, this is the first step in problem-solving: identifying the problem areas.

-- Apologize.
-Take responsibility for your anger and corresponding behaviors.
+Apologize.
+Take responsibility for your anger and corresponding behaviors and ask for forgiveness.

-- Pressure.
-What are you “taking on” as a parent between kids, spouse, work, home, and activities.
-Lessen some of your commitments.
+Pressure.
+What are you taking on as a parent between kids, spouse, work, home, and activities?
+Lessen some of your commitments and distractions.

-- Medication.
-Talk to a doctor/psychiatrist to see if meds might be an option.
-P.S., this goes hand-in-hand with therapy for best results.
+Medication.
+Talk to a doctor or psychiatrist to see if meds might be an option.
+P.S. this goes hand-in-hand with therapy for best results.

-- It only takes one.
+It only takes one.
 One victory battle over anger will prove you have the power to conquer the war.
 There will be mistakes and failures but you can learn and try again.
+You don’t have to be an angry mom forever.